Yamla Jat: Plot

-The evil influence of the city and its crooks were powerless in the case of Dhanna but his simple-minded daughter could not escape their power.
-City glamour dazzled her eyes and she fell an easy prey to a debonair who was well-versed in the art of flirtation.
-This debonair was the son of the same Barrister who had conspired to grip Rani's father into his clutches.
-His name was Kuldip he not only gambled, drank, and led a fast life but had also deserted his own wife.
-He effectively dragged this simple unsuspecting girl with city glamour and so entrapped her mind that she completely lost her head over him.
-She turned a deaf ear to her father's advice and entreaties, insulted her younger sister, forgot Ramoo, and his sincere love, and threw away all the tokens of love which he had given her at the time of parting.
+While the corrupting influence of the city and its criminals failed to affect Dhanna, his naive daughter could not escape their hold.
+Dazzled by the city's glamour, she fell prey to Kuldip, a charming womanizer well-versed in deception.
+Kuldip was the son of the same barrister who had previously conspired against Rani's father.
+Not only did Kuldip gamble, drink, and live recklessly, but he had also deserted his own wife.
+By exploiting the girl's infatuation with urban life, he completely captivated her.
+Consequently, she ignored her father's pleas, insulted her younger sister, forgot Ramoo's sincere affection, and threw away the parting gifts he had given her.

 Kuldip gained ground over Rani and succeeded in creating a gulf between her and her father.
 Frequent quarrels became a usual occurrence in their house.
 Loving and obedient Rani became indifferent.
 She drifted away and away.
 Every effort of her father to reclaim her and make her see met with insults from Rani.
 He reminded her of his love, she taunted him with money he had received from her deceased father.
 He shed tears, she returned angry words.

 This unsuspecting spoilt child went for a picnic with Kuldip.
 To her great surprise and his extreme discomfiture she found Kuldip's real wife waiting for them there.
-She was an innocent creature and a deserted and a wronged mother and stood there with Kuldip's infant in her lap.
+She was an innocent creature and a deserted wronged mother and stood there with Kuldip's infant in her lap.
 She did not speak but her tears delivered the message about real Kuldip to Rani.
 This served as an eye-opener to Rani.
 She suddenly remembered her father, his love, his entreaties, and his advice.
 She remembered Ramoo, his love, and the promise she had made him.
 She was completely disillusioned.